osmandapp/docs/content/osmand/map/tracks-on-map.md

 In OsmAnd you can change the color, the thickness of the track, display arrows and icons of the starting and ending points.

-To get to the track Appearance menu, you need to display track on the map, then in the [track Context menu](https://docs.osmand.net/en/main@latest/osmand/map/track-context-menu#overview) in the {% data variables.android-values.shared_string_overview %} section, [shortly](/osmand/map/map-context-menu#select-route-short-tap-for-android) click on the "palette" icon.
+To get to the track Appearance menu, you need to display track on the map, then in the [Track Context menu](https://docs.osmand.net/en/main@latest/osmand/map/track-context-menu#overview) in the {% data variables.android-values.shared_string_overview %} section, [shortcut](/osmand/map/map-context-menu#select-route-short-tap-for-android) is to click on the "palette" icon.

 {% default %}